Randybeach/JetsProject/README.md

 ### Overview
 This program simulates an airfield.
 The airfield is originally populated using a .txt file and gives the users an option to add or remove aircraft and save the aircraft to a new file.
+Start the program by running the JetsApp class and follow the user menu.